-- Strengths.
-Your app localization will cover all the content that Spanish people want to know about, including Latin rhythms and techniques of specific interest to them.
+- Strengths: Your app localization will cover all the content that Spanish people want to know about, including Latin rhythms and techniques of specific interest to them.

-- Weaknesses.
-You don’t have a native Spanish speaker in your team to ensure that your localization will be up to the standards expected by native speakers—although good translation management with a competent, professional translation agency may let you overcome such a weakness.
+- Weaknesses: You don’t have a native Spanish speaker in your team to ensure that your localization will be up to the standards expected by native speakers—although good translation management with a competent, professional translation agency may let you overcome such a weakness.

-- Opportunities.
-The Spanish-speaking market has been vocal about needing better tools for learning how to drum (and your marketing department has statistics, press clippings, etc. to prove it, right?).
+- Opportunities: The Spanish-speaking market has been vocal about needing better tools for learning how to drum (and your marketing department has statistics, press clippings, etc. to prove it, right?).

-- Threats.
-You have a couple of competitors with decent apps of their own, who have also announced plans to move into the Spanish speaking market.
+- Threats: You have a couple of competitors with decent apps of their own, who have also announced plans to move into the Spanish-speaking market.
 You’ll need to check your pricing remains attractive to your target customers compared to that of your rivals.

 On a relative basis (compared with other projects you know about) or in absolute terms (when you can quantify impacts and dollars), your SWOT analysis can help you decide if you’ll make money, and how much.

-Accepted wisdom says that any necessary investment should be made as close as possible to the launch of a product, and that all possible revenues should be collected as soon as possible after launch.
-That way, you avoid tying up investment too early and having to wait for returns, whose value will be eroded by inflation over the time you have to wait for them.
+Accepted wisdom says that any necessary investment should be made as close as possible to the launch of a product and that all possible revenues should be collected as soon as possible after launch.
+That way, you avoid tying up the investment too early and having to wait for returns, whose value will be eroded by inflation over the time you have to wait for them.
 However, there are other factors that you should consider too:

-- The basics of internationalization, such as the separation of content and the use of functions to automatically format units and quantities for foreign languages, may also need relatively little effort, when they are done at the same time as the development of the code.
+- The basics of internationalization, such as the separation of content and the use of functions to automatically format units and quantities for foreign languages, may also need relatively little effort when they are done at the same time as the development of the code.

-Cost Management for Localization ROI
+Cost management for localization ROI

 Return on investment basically depends on two things.
 The first is making more sales revenue and profit.
 The second is properly managing your localization costs.
 So, your next goal is to run a tight project ship for each localization.
 This means monitoring time, expense, and progression towards deadlines to ensure that localization projects are kept on track towards goals and that costs are contained.
 You can also plan cost reduction actions to help boost your ROI even further.
-This does not mean omitting essential tasks or deliverables, or trying to grind partners into the ground for the lowest possible prices.
+This doesn't mean omitting essential tasks or deliverables or trying to grind partners into the ground for the lowest possible prices.
 Doing this will make quality suffer and could cause your localization to flop in the market.

-Some cost reductions make sense all around, especially in terms of cost-efficiency in translation.
+Some cost reductions make sense all around, especially in terms of cost-efficiency in translation:

 - Use translation memory.
 Translation management platforms now offer facilities to hold previously translated strings and to prompt translators to use them again.
-This avoids extra effort and cost, and also helps produce a more consistent translation each time (also important for maintenance and upgrade releases.)
+This avoids extra effort and cost and also helps produce a more consistent translation each time (also important for maintenance and upgrade releases.)